-Let's talk about blog marketing strategies .
-One of the most common challenges faced by bloggers at all stages (from just getting started all the way up to generating six-figure incomes), is learning how to promote your blog effectively.
+Let's talk about blog marketing strategies One of the most common challenges faced by bloggers at all stages (from those just starting out to those generating six-figure incomes) is learning how to effectively promote your blog.

-Although many bloggers are able to develop a sense of the fundamentals of what it takes to go from creating a blog to the writing a useful blog post , most begin to struggle with finding and promoting to the right audience, let alone learning what it takes to get those readers to consume your blog content.
+Although many bloggers are able to develop quite quickly a sense of the fundamental principles of what it takes to move from creating a blog , writing a useful blog post , most are starting to struggle to find and promote to the right audience, let alone learn what it takes to get those readers to consume your blog content.

-As such, blog marketing is an art form that all content creators spend a lot of time learning.
-If you have great content coming from your blog, but too few readers are finding it, it's time to learn how to market your blog successfully (in a good way).
+As such, blog marketing is an art form that all content creators dedicate a significant amount of time to learning.
+If you have excellent content on your blog, but too few readers are finding it, it's time to learn how to successfully market your blog (in the right way).

 1. Find your target audience (learn who to promote your blog to)

-Before you can learn how to promote your blog, you must first determine who you are targeting.
+Before you can learn how to promote your blog, you must first determine who your target audience is.
 Find your target audience is essential to developing a great blog marketing plan before you start implementing these strategies.

 how to attract more visitors to your blog

-So how do you find your target audience?
-Luckily, there are plenty of very innovative and useful ways to establish who your target audience is, so let's dive into some of the more reliable methods below.
+So, how do you find your target audience?
+Fortunately, there are many innovative and useful ways to establish who your target audience is, so let's dive into some of the most reliable methods below.

 Use social media to find your target audience